 2) You Don’t Need a Large Down Payment!

-It's always surprising how many people want to purchase a home but don’t because they believe that a hefty down payment is required.
-Low downpayment programs are widespread and are quickly becoming normal.
+It's often surprising how many people want to purchase a home but don’t because they believe that a hefty down payment is required.
+Low down payment programs are widespread and are quickly becoming a feasible option for homebuyers.
 Because your new home is collateral for the loan, many banks will jump at the chance to loan you 95% of its value.
 Perfect credit isn’t always a requirement, either.